Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kashiwazaki-Kariwa Nuclear Power Plant seen from above.
 Photo: IAEA

-The Kashiwazaki-Kariwa plant still has a number of hurdles to overcome before it can start operating, including safety inspections and obtaining permits from local authorities.
+The Kashiwazaki-Kariwa plant still has several hurdles to overcome before it can start operating, including safety inspections and obtaining permits from local authorities.
 The facility had previously faced problems when it tried to resume operations in 2021 due to a series of safety violations, including failing to adequately protect nuclear materials.
-However, those issues have since been resolved.
+However, the issues have since been resolved.

-The latest revival of the plant is part of Japan’s ambition to restart its reactors to ensure energy security for the entire country.
-It is also an effort to cut carbon emissions.
-Nuclear power would allow Japan to be self-sufficient in its limited resources and import about 90% of its electricity.
+The latest revival of the plant is part of Japan’s ambition to restart reactors to ensure energy security for the entire country.
+This is also an effort to reduce carbon emissions.
+Therefore, nuclear power will allow Japan to be self-sufficient in terms of electricity supply in the context of limited resources and importing about 90% of the electricity consumed.
 For this reason, Japan changed its nuclear energy policy stance in late 2022.
-The recent surge in the cost of some energy sources such as liquefied natural gas (LNG) has also motivated Japan to resume nuclear power.
+The recent surge in the cost of some energy types such as liquefied natural gas (LNG) also motivated Japan to resume nuclear power.

-Next, TEPCO plans to ship the fuel assemblies to Reactor 7 on April 15.
+Next, TEPCO plans to ship the fuel assemblies to reactor No. 7 on April 15.
 TEPCO said it plans to place 872 fuel assemblies from the plant’s storage facility into the reactor.
-The process is relatively time-consuming and will take about a month and a half to complete because of the need for thorough inspections to ensure the fuel rods are installed correctly.
+The process is relatively time-consuming and will take about 1.5 months to complete because of the need for thorough inspections to ensure the fuel rods are installed correctly.
 Inspections are also needed to ensure the core cooling system is working as designed.
-TEPCO will also increase the number of night-shift workers from the current eight to 51.
+TEPCO will also increase the number of night shift workers from the current eight to 51.

 An Khang (According to Interesting Engineering )